-The City has adopted the Tacoma Station Area Plan as an ancillary document to the Comprehensive Plan.
+The city intends to adopt the Tacoma Station Area Plan as an ancillary document to the Comprehensive Plan.
 This means the plan will remain a stand-alone document that is referenced and supported in the Comprehensive Plan through the addition of some policy language.
-Policy language included in the Comprehensive Plan is shown below:
+Potential policy language for inclusion in the Comprehensive Plan is shown below: